blahcat/blahcat.github.io/content/2016-06-13-armpwn-challenge.md

 will work perfectly for this.
-Finding suitable gadgets is a little harder on ARM than x86 as you find hardly instructions to pop directly into your argument registers (for example `pop{r0}`, or `pop{r1}`) So you'll need to chain them adequatly, bearing in mind which registers will be affected the gadgets (for example `blx` will also affect the Link Register which may be indesirable).
+Finding suitable gadgets is a little harder on ARM than x86 as you find hardly instructions to pop directly into your argument registers (for example `pop{r0}`, or `pop{r1}`) So you'll need to chain them adequately, bearing in mind which registers will be affected the gadgets (for example `blx` will also affect the Link Register which may be indesirable).
 Building the ROP sequence for this binary is not hard, so I built a helper
 function: